top of page

 • Typically located on the exterior of the building and connected to the riser via a pipe.

-Warehouse Riser System2.png
+Warehouse Riser System2

 TYPICAL FIRE PROTECTION RISER ASSEMBLY